pmlmodelling/ersem-setups/README.md

 - The tidal forcing data was generated using [FVCOM](http://fvcom.smast.umassd.edu/fvcom/), as part of the Risks and Opportunities for Sustainable Aquaculture (ROSA) project, grant number BB/M026221/1.

+## 3D ideal estuary model with FVCOM

+### Data sources

+- The climatology forcing data is based on Changjiang river in China provided by [State Key Laboratory of Estuarine and Coastal Research (SKLEC)](http://english.sklec.ecnu.edu.cn/).